LisandroGuerra/lauchbase/challenges/README.md

 ## :memo: Licence

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](/LICENSE) para mais detalhes.
+This project is under the MIT license.
+See the [LICENSE](/LICENSE) file for more detais.

 ---

-Feito com :purple_heart: by [Rocketseat](https://rocketseat.com.br) :wave: [Entre na nossa comunidade!](https://discordapp.com/invite/gCRAFhc)
+Built with :purple_heart: by [Rocketseat](https://rocketseat.com.br) :wave: [Join our community!](https://discordapp.com/invite/gCRAFhc)